Particular/docs.particular.net/servicepulse/intro-failed-messages.md

 * **Message Details:** For each failed message, displays the message type, exception description, endpoint name and location, and failure timestamp.
-* **StackTrace:** Displays the full .NET exception stacktrace when you click the "Show stacktrace" link.
+* **StackTrace:** Displays the full .NET exception stacktrace when clicking the "Show stacktrace" link.
-* **Headers:** Displays a complete set of message headers when you click the "Show headers" link.
+* **Headers:** Displays a complete set of message headers when clicking the "Show headers" link.
-* **Body:** Displays the serialized message body when you click the "Show body" link.
+* **Body:** Displays the serialized message body when clicking the "Show body" link.
 * **Copy Message Id:** Copies the failed message unique identifier to the clipboard, for future reference.
 * **Open in ServiceInsight:** Launches [ServiceInsight](/serviceinsight/), focusing on the failed message for in-depth analysis of the failure causes.
 This only works if ServiceInsight is installed on the local machine.

 ### Failed Message Retry

-After addressing the root cause of the message's processing failure, you can resend the failed message for reprocessing by the endpoint(s).
+After addressing the root cause of the message's processing failure, resend the failed message for reprocessing by the endpoint(s).
 This is referred to as a "retry" (or a manual retry, in contrast to the automated and configurable FLRs and SLRs).

 To retry a failed message, select the failed message(s) in the failed messages list and click the "Retry Selected" button (or click "Retry Group").